Pofay/pofay/README.md

-Hello everyone, my name is Gian Carlo I. Gilos.
+Hello everyone, my name is Gian Carlo I. Gilos aka `Pofay`.
 A Software Developer living in the Philippines.

 I'm currently working for [International Systems Research (ISR)][1] as a Junior Java Developer.